hetal24/python-challenge/PyPoll/README.md

 # PyPoll

-In this Challenge, you are tasked with helping a small, rural town modernize its vote-counting process.You will be given a set of poll data called election_data.csv.
+In this Challenge, your task is helping a small, rural town modernize its vote-counting process.You will be given a set of poll data called election_data.csv.

-## Instructions
+# Instructions

-* Your task is to create a Python script that analyzes the votes and calculates each of the following values:
+* The task is to create a Python script that analyzes the votes and calculates each of the following values:

     * The total number of votes cast